TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 ### Preparation before class
 * [Gain a basic understanding of generics](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/types/generics)
-* [Gain a basic understanding of reflection](https://learn.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/viewing-type-information) <- This should cover how to extract properties of a class
+* [Gain a basic understanding of reflection](https://learn.microsoft.com/en-us/dotnet/framework/reflection-and-codedom/viewing-type-information) <- This should cover how to extract properties of a class.
+Needed for challange-part of assignment.

 ### Assignment:
 Develop "exploded domain model".\